-Deep Cove is one of North Vancouver’s most scenic and distinctive waterfront communities.
-Tucked along the eastern edge of Burrard Inlet and surrounded by forested mountains, the neighbourhood offers a rare combination of coastal living and natural seclusion within the North Shore.
+Deep Cove is one of the most distinctive residential communities on the North Shore.
+Tucked along the eastern shoreline of Burrard Inlet and framed by forested mountains, the neighbourhood offers a rare combination of waterfront village life, direct trail access, and a sense of seclusion that is difficult to find this close to a major metropolitan area.

 Search Deep Cove Homes For Sale